brylevkirill/notes/Deep Learning.md

   "There are many kinds of intractabilities that show up in different places with various learning algorithms.
 The more tractable the easier to deal with in general, but it should not be at the price of losing crucial expressive power.
 All the interesting models suffer from intractability of minimizing the training criterion wrt the parameters (i.e. training is fundamentally hard, at least in theory).
 SVMs and other related kernel machines do not suffer from that problem, but they may suffer from poor generalization unless you provide them with the right feature space (which is precisely what is hard, and what deep learning is trying to do)."

-  "SVM do not naturally emerge from VC theory.
-SVM happen to be simple enough for VC theory to have specific results about them.
-Those results are cool and beautiful, but they have no practical consequence.
-No one uses generalization bounds to do model selection.
-Everyone in their right mind use (cross)validation.
-Neural nets have a finite VC dimension, hence they are consistent and have generalization bounds.
-Now, these bounds are terrible, and cannot be used for any practical purpose.
-But every single bound is terrible and useless in practice (including SVM bounds).
-As long as your method minimizes some sort of objective function and has a finite capacity (or is properly regularized), you are on solid theoretical grounds."

-  "A lot of well theoretical results have been around which explain quite simply not only universality of artificial neural networks (without recourse to table look up), but also their ability to generalise, to reduce noise, optimally compress, and so on.
-For example, according to how they are set up, an MLP can do PCA, LDA, Bayes optimal classification (when the local optimum solution it finds happens to be global optimal, which it is often close to), or classification or compression with minimax information loss."

---
+  *(Yoshua Bengio)*

+##

   "There are two main gaps in our understanding of neural networks: optimization hardness and generalization performance."

   "Training a neural network requires solving a highly non-convex optimization problem in high dimensions.
 Current training algorithms are all based on gradient descent, which only guarantees convergence to a critical point (local minimum or saddle point).
 In fact, Anandkumar & Ge 2016 proved that finding even a local minimum is NP-hard, which means that (assuming P != NP) there exist "bad", hard to escape, saddle points in the in the error surface.
 Yet, these training algorithms are empirically effective for many practical problems, and we don't know why.
 There have been theoretical papers such as Choromanska et al. 2016 and Kawaguchi 2016 which prove that under certain assumptions the local minima are essentially as good as the global minima, but the assumptions they make are somewhat unrealistic and they don't address the issue of the bad saddle points."

   "The other main gap in our understanding is generalization performance: how well does the model perform on novel examples not seen during training?
 It's easy to show that in the limit of an infinite number of training examples (sampled i.i.d. from a stationary distribution), the training error converges to the expected error on novel examples (provided that you could train to the global optimum).
 But since we don't have infinite training examples, we are interested in how many examples are needed to achieve a given difference between training and generalization error.
 Statistical learning theory studies these generalization bounds.
 Empirically, training a large modern neural network requires a large number of training examples, but not that monumentally large to be practically unfeasible.
 But if you apply the best known bounds from statistical learning theory (for instance Gao & Zhou 2014) you typically get these unfeasibly huge numbers.
 Therefore these bounds are very far from being tight, at least for practical problems."

   "One of the reason might be that these bounds tend to assume very little about the data generating distribution, hence they reflect the worst-case performance against adversarial environments, while "natural" environments tend to be more "learnable".
 It is possible to write distribution-dependent generalization bounds, but we don't know how to formally characterize a distribution over "natural" environments.
 Approaches such as algorithmic information theory are still unsatisfactory.
 Therefore we still don't know why neural networks can be trained without overfitting."

   "Furthermore, it should be noted that these two main issues seem to be related in a still poorly understood way: the generalization bounds from statistical learning theory assume that the model is trained to the global optimum on the training set, but in a practical setting you would never train a neural network until convergence even to a saddle point, as to do so would typically cause overfitting.
 Instead you stop training when the error on a held-out validation set (which is a proxy for the generalization error) stops improving.
 This is known as "early stopping".
 So in a sense all this theoretical research on bounding the generalization error of the global optimum may be quite irrelevant: not only we can't efficiently find it, but even if we could, we would not want to, since it would perform worse on novel examples than many "sub-optimal" solutions.
 It may be the case that optimization hardness is not a flaw of neural network, on the contrary, maybe neural networks can work at all precisely because they are hard to optimize."

   "All these observations are empirical and there is no good theory that explains them.
 There is also no theory that explains how to set the hyperparameters of neural networks (hidden layer width and depth, learning rates, architectural details, etc.).
 Practitioners use their intuition honed by experience and lots of trial and error to come up with effective values, while a theory could allow us to design neural networks in a more systematic way."